 Why should I hire an Atlanta car accident lawyer and how much does it cost to speak with a law firm about my options after being injured?

-There are many reasons to hire the reputable, experienced Atlanta car accident attorneys at Van Sant Law to assist you in every step in the process following a car crash.
+There are many benefits to hiring an attorney at Van Sant Law, LLC, to assist you with every step of the process following a car crash.
 And, you have nothing to lose by meeting with our Atlanta car accident lawyers and legal team to discuss your case.
 Our consultations are free.
-Contact our firm today to schedule a complimentary consultation to discuss how we can help you get the compensation that you deserve.
+Contact our firm today to schedule a complimentary consultation to discuss how we can help you get the compensation you deserve.

-For a thorough and comprehensive guide to the car crash claims process, please review our Georgia Auto Accident Guide written by the attorneys here at Van Sant Law to help our clients and the general public.
+For a thorough and comprehensive guide to the car crash claims process, please review our Georgia Auto Accident Guide written by the attorneys here at Van Sant Law, LLC, to help our clients and the general public.